 Price at time of publish: $60

 Capacity: 16 ounce | Material: 100 percent copper | Glasses Included: 4

 “The most important ingredient in a Moscow mule is ginger beer,” says Jamison.
 “You want to get something that has a good kick of gingery spice to it (we use Fever-Tree at our bar).”

-Best Set: Sertodo Copper Moscow Mule Mug Set
+Best Set: Sertodo Copper Set of 4 Copper Moscow Mule Mugs

 Handmade by artisans in Texas and Mexico

 When it comes to quality, Sertodo’s copper Moscow mule mugs are as top-notch as you get.
 Each Sertodo product is carefully made from recycled sources by a team of artisans led by founder Jonathan Beall in the brand’s Austin, Texas, workshop and Michoacán, Mexico.
 While the mugs undergo traditional copper welding and hammering, they have a modern appearance.
 Sertodo skips the usual rounded cup for a more angular, Southwestern take on a Moscow mule cup.
 The handles are carefully welded on, making them incredibly durable, and the brand uses high-quality copper, so there's no need for chemical linings and lacquers.